My Earliest Memories With Dyslexia

 Henry, do you understand what we are asking?

 “Yes,” I nodded.
-Sure enough, they began to ask me to see all these different types of animals doing different things—a horse dancing, a giraffe swimming in the ocean, and a monkey eating a ham sandwich.
+Sure enough, they began to ask me to see different types of animals doing different things—a horse dancing, a giraffe swimming in the ocean, and a monkey eating a ham sandwich.

 I couldn’t help but think about Cousin Allan and how he loved all the different zoo animals.
 He would have laughed so hard at the idea of a monkey eating a ham sandwich.